Tony Scott’s Tarantino-penned pop culture fantasy still rocks almost a quarter of a century on

 Though Clarence is the film’s obvious antihero, it’s Patricia Arquette’s Alabama who shines brightest.
 Alabama is a part of QT’s legendary shared universe, a call girl previously mentioned by Mr. White in Reservoir Dogs who was certainly worth further exploration.
-Here she works on raw emotion, possessed by a carefree nature that belies her oppressed existence.
+Here she works on raw emotion, possessed by a carefree nature that belies her oppressed corner of the world.
 Clarence is the wild card, but Alabama has heart in abundance, a fact confirmed during an excruciating scene with the late James Gandolfini, whose emotionally corrupt gangster, an early audition for the role that would one day define him, beats her to a pulp before succumbing to her tenacious will for survival.
 The scene in question was criticised for its extreme violence, particularly the image of Arquette’s bloodsoaked breasts as she bludgeons her aggressor to death and beyond, a moment which irked the MPAA no end, but more shocking is the scene’s graphic depiction of violence against women.
 In the end, Alabama gives as good as she gets.

 Tarantino has often been criticised for his weak depictions of women, most recently his handling of complex Manson Family victim Sharon Tate.
 Some critics suggested that Tarantino’s Once Upon A Time In Hollywood objectified Tate, his decision to focus on Leonardo DiCaprio’s washed-up actor Rick Dalton and Brad Pitt’s insouciant stunt man Cliff Booth at the expense of a prominently billed Margot Robbie considered something of a cop-out, but when has Tarantino ever explored complex characters in realistic ways?
 Typically, Once Upon A Time In Hollywood defies expectation, giving us a revisionist history full of fictional faces.
 Like True Romance, it embraces violence unashamedly, creating a fantasy world full of fanciful characters.
 Alabama has very little depth, same as every character in True Romance, and traditionally speaking this is very much a man’s movie, but her paper-thin idiosyncrasies make her the film’s most endearing character.
 She’s right out of the pages of one of Clarence’s comic books.